-- Buy local.
-You not only get local fresh products, but you avoid consuming items that have traveled long distances.
+- Buy locally.
+You not only get fresh local products; you avoid consuming items that have traveled long distances.
 The more distance products travel, the more nitrous oxide is produced.

 Action 3: Earth Angel

 - Maintain your air conditioner.
-Malfunctioning air conditioners cause CFC to escape into the atmosphere.
+Malfunctioning air conditioners cause CFCs to escape into the atmosphere.